 - Cotton rag

 Wipe down the glass you plan to use with cleaner to ensure a smooth, dry application surface.
 Lay down kraft paper to protect your surface.

 Step 2: Spray Paint

 Spray five thin, even coats of Krylon Looking Glass.
 Allow the paint to dry between coats.
 If you want to practice, try it on a clean glass saucer or pickle jar from your kitchen first before moving to your main project.

 Here's where your secret kitchen ingredient comes into play.
 Fill an empty spray bottle with vinegar and water in a 1:1 ratio.
 Spritz the surface of the painted glass with the solution in random patterns.

 Blot the glass surface with a clean cotton rag.
 This will pick up small patches of paint to give the crackly effect.

 To finish, spray with an additional coat of paint and let dry.
 And that's it!
-You have yourself an inexpensive home accessory that looks store-bought.
-Some decorating ideas: Paint several vases of varying heights and cluster them on a tray.
-Line up pieces to add sparkle to your holiday mantel.
-Arrange mercury glass accents as a centerpiece for a fancy dinner.
+You've created an inexpensive home accessory that looks store-bought.
+Paint several vases of varying heights and cluster them on a tray; line up pieces to add sparkle to your holiday mantel; or arrange mercury glass accents as a centerpiece for a fancy dinner.